 Revenue Canada’s Voluntary Disclosure program, commonly referred to as tax amnesty or tax pardon, is a fairness program that allows for taxpayers to voluntarily declare income and file returns that have never been filed or have been filed incorrectly.

-Non-residents are also accommodated and if they meet requirements, and can extend their submission of section 216 returns.
+Non-residents are also accommodated, and if they meet requirements, can extend their submission of section 216 returns.